Offering inducements to potential clients or clients

 Inducements and the Bribery Act 2010

-In very general terms, bribery is giving someone a financial or other advantage to encourage that person to perform their functions or activities improperly or reward that person for already having done so.
-Inducements are intended to persuade a client to instruct or remain with a firm.
-In themselves, the two are distinct, however, by way of example, it may be possible to commit an offence of bribery if a client is persuaded to perform functions or activities, for which they are responsible, improperly in return for 'free services'.
+Inducements in the legal services sector are normally intended to persuade a client to instruct or remain with a particular provider, which is distinct from bribery.
+However, it may be possible to commit an offence of bribery if, for example, a client is persuaded to improperly perform functions or activities for which they are responsible in return for 'free services'.

 Further advice on the SRA Principles and the SRA Code of Conduct can be obtained from the Professional Ethics Guidance team.